See All Links Above

 An effective remedy doesn't do any good if you can't get a child to take it.
 Small children can't swallow capsules, so liquid herbs are best; but when it comes to taking something "nasty," all too many kids would rather remain sick!
 So, the first problem is to find a dosage form that the child will take.

 Dosage Forms for Children

-For pleasant tasting herbs you can probably get your child to drink an herbal tea, especially if you mix it with some fruit juice or sweeten it with a little honey or xylitol.
+For pleasant tasting herbs you can probably get your child to drink an herbal tea, especially if you mix it with some fruit juice or sweeten it with a little honey.

 You can also mix the powder from capsules with a little honey and give it to the child.
 Honey, however, should not be given to infants, so only use honey with children over one year of age.
 Powders from capsules can also be mixed with anything else that the child is used to eating like cereal, soup, or juice.
 Taste it yourself first to make sure it is palatable.